-- Knowing who the academy's DSL is - Raising any concerns with the DSL.
+Knowing who the academy's DSL is

+- Raising any concerns with the DSL.
 If at any point there is a risk of immediate serious harm to a child a referral should be made to children's social care immediately.
-Anyone can make this referral if the DSL in unavailable

-- Completing a formal written safeguarding concern form when making a referral.
-Staff should be clear that this should be done immediately, always on the same day - Ensuring that their safeguarding and child protection training is up to date - Being alert to the signs of abuse - Maintaining an attitude of 'it could happen here' - Maintaining an attitude that harmful sexual behaviour, sexual harassment/violence is never acceptable and will not be tolerated and being alert to inappropriate language and indicators of abuse and never rely on pupils to disclose abuse. - When concerned about the welfare of a child, staff members will always act in the interests of the child - Knowing the academy's procedures for dealing with children who go missing from education, particularly on repeat occasions, and reporting any such concerns to the DSL - Sharing information and working together to provide children and young people with the help they need when they need it - Referring to the DSL or the Principal any low-level concerns about another member of staff and any allegations of abuse directly to the Principal.
-If the concerns are about the Principal, these should be referred to the chair of the Local Governing Board (LGB).
-If the chair of the LGB is unavailable staff should refer directly to the Local Authority Designated Officer (LADO) and to ATT's Director of Safeguarding. - Raising concerns about poor or unsafe practice and potential failures in the academy's safeguarding regime through the academy's Whistleblowing Policy - Being aware of Local Authority & local safeguarding partners procedures, and ensuring these procedures are followed - Seeking early help where a child and family would benefit from coordinated support from more than one agency via the local safeguarding partners Multi Agency Safeguarding Hub (MASH).
+Anyone can make this referral if the DSL in unavailable - Completing a formal written safeguarding concern form when making a referral.
+Staff should be clear that this should be done immediately, always on the same day - Ensuring that their safeguarding and child protection training is up to date - Being alert to the signs of abuse - Maintaining an attitude of 'it could happen here' - Maintaining an attitude that every child's rights must be protected and that any form of prejudice contributes to a hostile learning environment and therefore must be challenged. - Maintaining an attitude that harmful sexual behaviour, sexual harassment/violence is never acceptable and will not be tolerated and being alert to inappropriate language and indicators of abuse and never rely on pupils to disclose abuse. - When concerned about the welfare of a child, staff members will always act in the interests of the child - Knowing the academy's procedures for dealing with children who go missing from education, particularly on repeat occasions, and reporting any such concerns to the DSL - Sharing information and working together to provide children and young people with the help they need when they need it - Referring any low-level concerns about another member of staff and any allegations of abuse directly to the Principal.
+If the concerns are about the Principal, these should be referred to the Director of Secondary Education.
+If the Director of Secondary Education is unavailable staff should refer directly to ATT's Director of Safeguarding, who will support with the referral to the Local Authority Designated Officer (LADO). - Raising concerns about poor or unsafe practice and potential failures in the academy's safeguarding regime through the academy's Whistleblowing Policy - Being aware of Local AuthoritySafeguarding Procedures and ensuring these procedures are followed - Seeking early help where a child and family would benefit from coordinated support from more than one agency via the relevant LA's Multi Agency Safeguarding Hub (MASH).